AKSW/shacl-shapes/rules/accessible-building/README.md

 ### for hearing impaired people

-A building has local support for hearing impaired people, if it is connected to a resource via buildaccess:localSupport and this method has a property buildaccess:supportForHearingImpairedAvailable with value `"true"^^xsd:boolean`.
+A building has local support for hearing impaired people, if it has a property buildaccess:supportForHearingImpairedAvailable with value `"true"^^xsd:boolean`.

 ### for visually impaired people

-A building has local support for visually impaired people, if it is connected to a resource via buildaccess:localSupport and this method has a property buildaccess:supportForVisuallyImpairedAvailable with value `"true"^^xsd:boolean`.
+A building has local support for visually impaired people, if it has a property buildaccess:supportForVisuallyImpairedAvailable with value `"true"^^xsd:boolean`.